Performance recommendations for Unity

 - Prefer structs to classes whenever you can.

-- Default implementations for value equality and GetHashcode uses reflection, which is not only slow but also performs a lot of allocations.
+- Default implementations for value equality and GetHashcode uses reflection in some cases, which is not only slow but also performs a lot of allocations.
 Make sure to debug to find out which ones are causing allocations.

 - Avoid foreach loops on everything except raw arrays and List

 .
 Each call potentially allocates an Enumerator.
 Prefer regular for loops whenever possible.
 (See https://jacksondunstan.com/articles/3805 for more info)

 Other garbage collections concerns.
 Another key concept to be aware of is that GC time is largely proportional to the number of references in the heap.
 Thus, it's preferable to store data as structs instead of objects.
 For example, instead of referring to an object by reference, you might allocate a bunch of those types of objects as a shared array of structs and then refer to them by index.
 This is not as important for long-lived types (e.g. the ones you allocate at startup and keep around for the duration of the application), since they will rapidly move into the oldest generation and stay there (where you hopefully don't have many collections at all), but worth keeping in mind whenever it's easy to do.

 Memory utilization is also a key factor for garbage collection performance.
 Generally speaking, garbage collections gets significantly costlier the less free space you have available.
 Typically if you're doing a lot of allocations (and thus garbage collecting a lot) you'd want to keep at least half the heap free.
 One consequence of this is that you might think you're not doing so badly with respect to garbage collection early on, but then as more and more content gets added to your application and free memory gets used up, you could start experiencing significant GC issues all of a sudden.